willroberts/decklyst/README.md

 # decklyst

-Card and Deck API for Duelyst
+Card and Deck API for Duelyst.

+Uses a local JSON database of all cards in the game (as of version v1.87.1) to allow queries for cards by ID.
+Also decodes the game's internal deck code format to break down a deck into its component cards.

 ## Sample API Responses